 Habitat: Soil, water, earth crust, dead organic matter, hot springs etc.

-Movement: For the movement of bacteria, it has whip-like structure refers as “Flagella”.
+Movement: For its movement, it has a whip-like structure called “Flagella”.

 Nucleus: True nucleus absent.

 Genetic material: The genetic material of bacteria can be either DNA or RNA.